omarandlorraine/strop/README.md

 the search algorithm, doesn't seem to come across the appropriate instruction mix.
 For this reason, the exhaustive search is usually better than the stochastic one for the 6502.
 At least, for now!

-By the by, sometimes the stochastic search doesn't always find a very good program.
-Here is an example,

-    strop --arch mos6502 --function add15 --search stoc --in x --out y

-So we want to add 15 to whatever's in register X, and leave the result in register Y. So here's the kind of thing you might get:

-	txa
-	clc
-	adc #14
-	tay
-	iny

-See, it's transferring X to the accumulator (because this is the only register that can participate in most ALU operations), and then adding 14.
-The result is then copied to Y, and Y is incremented.
-Of course, it could've just added 15 in the first place and avoided the last step.
-That would've been better by any measure.
-So I think I might add an optimization step after this.